-If the student DOES NOT want a Law Enforcement prosecution but does want to have the incident looked at for possible administrative sanctions, the student can contact the Title IX Coordinator at 918-781-7277 or the Vice President of Student Affairs so that an administrative investigation can be completed.
+If the student DOES NOT want a Law Enforcement prosecution but does want to have the incident looked at for possible administrative sanctions, the student can contact the Title IX Coordinator or the Vice President of Student Affairs so that an administrative investigation can be completed.
 Students have the right to report crimes and remain anonymous to ensure that those crimes are documented in the Annual Security and Fire Safety Report.